thedgglmister/ft_wireframe/README.md

 ### --Coding Style--
 At 42, we follow a strict norm in order to teach us to follow style guides.
 This norm also prevents us from using many built-in functions.
 In this project, we are limited to using a barebones graphic library called minilibx.
 This library limits the functionality to creating windows, handling input hooks, and coloring specific pixels.

-The allowed functions are : exit, open, close, write, read, malloc, free, and the functions of minilibx.
+The allowed functions are : ```exit, open, close, write, read, malloc, free, and the functions of minilibx and math.h```.

 The Project is written in C and in accordance with "The Norm".